Ilu-shuma: Hypothesized battle and trade deals

 The Chronicle of Early Kings records his contemporary as Su-abu, who was once identified with the founder of the First Dynasty of Babylon, Sumu-abum, c.
-1830 BC.
-The word "battles" is discernible on the subsequent, fragmentary line of the Chronicle and this has led some historians to believe Ilu-shuma may have engaged in conflict with his southerly neighbor.
+1897 BC.
+The word "battles" is discernible on the subsequent, fragmentary line of the Chronicle, and this has led some historians to believe Ilu-shuma may have engaged in successful military conflicts with the fellow Akkadian speaking states of southern Mesopotamia.
 A brick inscription of Ilu-shuma describes his relations with the south and reads:

 "The freedom of the Akkadians and their children I established.
 I purified their copper.
 I established their freedom from the border of the marshes and Ur and Nippur, Awal, and Kismar, Der of the god Ishtaran, as far as Assur."

-The historian M. Trolle Larsen has suggested that this represented an attempt to lure traders from the south of Assur with tax privileges and exemptions, to monopolize the exchange of copper from the gulf for tin from the east.
+The historian M. Trolle Larsen has suggested that this may have represented an attempt to lure traders from the south of Assyria with tax privileges and exemptions, to monopolize the exchange of copper from the gulf for tin from the east.
 The cities cited therefore are the three major caravan routes the commodities would have traveled rather than campaign routes for the king.